Pasta e Fagioli - Tasty Italian soup recipe made with pasta and beans. Secret flavor booster takes this recipe to next level deliciousness!

 - Meatless, or Vegetarian Option - More often than not, I omit the beef broth altogether and just use water.
 It's just as good.

-- Parmesan Rind - This is the secret flavor booster of this tasty soup.
-Parmesan Rind adds a savory depth of flavor that is just incredibly tasty.
+- Parmesan Rind - Parmesan Rind adds a savory depth of flavor that is just incredibly tasty.

 - Add more water or broth if necessary - Sometimes, evaporation during the cooking process or absorption of the liquid by the pasta causes the soup to become too thick.
 Just add a little more liquid if this happens.